danklotz/openNotes/micro-reviews.md

 - [Baby Driver](https://www.imdb.com/title/tt3890160/?ref_=tt_sims_tt).
 This is a great, great car-chase movie.
 The heist aspect is also nice, but you want to watch this movie because of the chase scenes.
 - [Back to the Future ](https://www.imdb.com/title/tt0088763/?ref_=nm_knf_i1).
 Classic.
 Very enjoyable movie.
 - [Beach Bum](https://www.imdb.com/title/tt6511932/?ref_=nv_sr_srsg_0).
 Nothing for me.
 Felt annoying from minute one on, so that I eventually needed to stop watching.
+- [The Bear, S1](https://www.imdb.com/title/tt14452776/episodes/?ref_=tt_eps_sm).
+One of the finest tv series I have ever seen.
+If you are not put of by the cooking/restaurant theme a must watch.
+Truly incredible.
+- [The Bear, S2](https://www.imdb.com/title/tt14452776/episodes/?season=2).
+A master piece.
+I would say that the overall plot is constructed worse than then the one for S1, but some of individual episodes are even better.
+Definitely a highlight.
 - [Between Two Ferns: The Movie](https://www.imdb.com/title/tt9398640/?ref_=nm_flmg_act_5).
 I did like the old series on youtube.
 I do not like the flick.
 - ⭐️ [Big Fish](https://www.imdb.com/title/tt0319061/?ref_=nm_flmg_dr_14). <3 <3 <3 One of my favorite movies <3 <3 <3
 - [Bill & Ted Face the Music](https://www.imdb.com/title/tt1086064/?ref_=nv_sr_srsg_0).
 It is what it is.
 And that is fine.
 If you like Bill & Ted (like me) you will like this movie, if you don't like em or don't know em its nothing for you.